 - Designed and implemented successful lesson and overall curriculum plans that improved average final exam scores by 16%

-Top 5 Tips For Your English Teacher Resume
+Top 5 Tips gor Your English Teacher Resume

 - Pick the top template

-- Try out all my resume templates to see which ones present your content in the most appealing manner.
-If things look too crowded or too spaced out, a simple template change may be a simple fix!
+- Try out all our resume templates to see which ones present your content in the most appealing manner.
+If things look too crowded or too spaced out after you’ve “graded” and revised your content, a template change may be a simple fix!